vwgert/vwgert.github.io/03_commandline/02_lab.md

-As an exercise, restart an ssh session with the instance and change the *name* of the server to *linux-ess* with the command:
+As an exercise, restart an ssh session with the instance and change the *name* of the server to *aws-linux-ess* with the command:

-***sudo hostnamectl set-hostname linux-ess***
+***sudo hostnamectl set-hostname aws-linux-ess***